 How does an agency apply to become a partner?

 To request an application to host a VISTA, contact the VISTA Project Director.
 The Project Director will work with you and guide you through the development of your VISTA project.
 Applications for VISTA projects are accepted and reviewed throughout the year.
-Project start-ups generally take place four to five times a year, typically in February, April, July, August and November.
-All VISTA projects are subject to final approval from the Corporation State Office.
+Project start-ups generally take place four to five times a year, typically in March, April, July, August and November.
+All VISTA projects are subject to final approval from the Corporation for National and Community Service.

 Can VISTAs provide direct service?